sramzi123/splunk-sysmon-detection-lab/README.md

 ## Why this project

 Built as part of my hands-on preparation for SOC Analyst / Security Analyst roles, following CompTIA Security+ certification.
-The focus here is understanding log pipeline architecture, sourcetype/CIM mapping, and the kind of data plumbing issues that come up in real environments — not just running canned searches.
+The focus here is understanding log pipeline architecture, sourcetype mapping, and the kind of data plumbing issues that come up in real environments.